oc-shopaholic/oc-shopaholic-docs/modules/price/home.md

 ## Backend

+You can set price of your offers.
+Products does not have price.
+Only offers contains the price.
+You can create several offers for one product and set them different prices.

 !> **Attention!** All offer prices must be set in default currency.

 !> **Attention!** You can set **price format** in Backend -> Settings -> Application settings -> "Price format" tab